 1) What does it mean to have an uncontested versus a contested dissolution of marriage/civil union?

-In an uncontested dissolution, both sides agree on the dissolution, division of marital property, and child custody and visitation issues, if any.
+In an uncontested dissolution, both sides agree on the dissolution, division of marital property, and Allocation of Parental Responsibilities, and Parenting Time or Visitation Non-Parent issues, if any.
 A contested dissolution is where the parties disagree about one or more of these areas, which must then be negotiated or litigated.

 2) What documents are required to file for dissolution of marriage/civil union?